-In this section, I am going to share you some interesting DIY decoration hacks and ideas that you might like.
-Go bananas with these awesome do-it-yourself decoration for Diwali.
-I hope you will love the below given decor ideas.
+Go wild with this excellent do-it-yourself decoration for Diwali.
+In this section, I will share with you some interesting DIY decoration hacks and ideas that you might like.
+I hope you will love the below-given decor ideas.

 Hula Hoop Chandeliers

-Bet that you never came across this idea before.
-You can now make captivating chandelier at home only.
-Yes, make use of your hula hoop by winding the string lights randomly around it.
-Do not leave any space and cover it all with the lights.
+Bet that you have never come across this idea before.
+You can now make a captivating chandelier at home only.
+Yes, make use of your hula hoop by winding the string of lights randomly around it.
+Please do not leave any space and cover it all with the lights.
 It will create a beautiful chandelier that can be hung in your living room.
-You can choose the size of the hula hoop and the color of the lights according to your requirement.
+You can choose the size of the hula hoop and the colour of the lights according to your requirement.

 Mason Jar Lights

-Get all those clear mason jars out of your kitchen shelves.
-It’s time to dazzle them up by filling them up with the string lights.
-Like the hula hoop chandeliers, they will also look amazing when kept on a table surrounded with flowers and other decoration items.
-You can also hang them outside if you are having an outdoor Diwali party.
-Choose different colored lights for different jars to make the space more appealing.
+Get all those empty mason jars out of your kitchen shelves.
+It’s time to dazzle them up by filling them up with the string of lights.
+Like the hula hoop chandeliers, they will also look fantastic when kept on a table surrounded by flowers and other decoration items.
+You can also hang them outside if you have an outdoor Diwali party.
+Choose different coloured lights for different jars to make the space more appealing.

 Paper Cup Lights

-This is again one of the easiest DIY decoration tricks.
-You can buy paper cups of different colors and styles to create paper cup lights.
-All you need to do here is to make a little crisscross cut on the bottom of the cup and then put the light in through it.
+It is again one of the easiest DIY decoration tricks.
+You can buy paper cups of different colours and styles to create paper cup lights.
+All you need to do here is make a little crisscross cut on the bottom of the cup and then put the light in through it.
 It will turn into small lamp shades.
-If the paper cups are of red color then you may use yellow lights while red lights will go well with the white cups.
+If the paper cups are red, you may use yellow lights, while red lights will go well with the white cups.

 Stop throwing the liquor bottles and those glass bottles that you have.
 You can turn them into fascinating bottle lights.
-Just remove the labels on the bottles and fill them up with the lights.
-You can even use a colored bulb for each bottle and then close them with a corkscrew.
-To give your room classy lighting, you better place them at the sides of your stairs or may hang them in your balcony.
-Here also, you better choose the right color of light considering what color of the bottle you have.
-For instance, putting in a clear bulb will look good in a green-colored bottle and likewise.
-Just keep in mind that the same color of the bottle and the bulb won’t go together with that well.
+Just remove the labels from the bottles and fill them up with the lights.
+You can even use a coloured bulb for each bottle and then close them with a corkscrew.
+To give your room elegant lighting, you better place them at the sides of your stairs or may hang them on your balcony.
+Here also, you better choose the right colour of light considering what colour of the bottle you have.
+For instance, putting in a clear bulb will look good in a green-coloured bottle and likewise.
+Just keep in mind that the same colour of the bottle and the bulb won’t go together with that well.

 Who doesn’t have dozens of bangles?
 Hardly anyone.
-Glass bangles can be turned into beautiful lamps.
-You just have to glue different colors of glass bangles one over the other and then place the lights in it.
+We can turn glass bangles into beautiful lamps.
+You have to glue different colours of glass bangles one over the other and then place the lights in them.
 Since the glass bangles can resist heat, lights won’t cause any harm to them.
 The best part is that you can reuse it as many times as you want.
-Once made, they can be used on next Diwali and on other occasions.
+Once made, we can use them on the next Diwali and other occasions.

-The time is here to make the finest use of your imported wine glasses.
-It is the easiest way to turn a wineglass into a lamp by filling the three-fourth of it with water and then put a tea light or a floating candle in it.
+The time is here to make the most acceptable use of your imported wine glasses.
+It is the easiest way to turn a wineglass into a lamp by filling the three-fourth of it with water and then putting a tea light or a floating candle in it.
 You can put some beautiful flowers in the water, as they will look wonderful being submerged and forming the base of the tea light on the top.
-Well, putting crystals and colorful pebbles will also do wonders.
+Well, putting crystals and colourful pebbles will also do wonders.